oJYZo/Python-I/Project 3/README.md

 # Part A

-- Import Data:
+- Import Data: add new cities in the file
+- Create network
--
+- Define network

 # Part B
-This project used Dijkstra’s algorithm

-Used Dijkstra’s algorithm as finding the least distance between two cities where the weights are the distances between cities.
+This project mainly used Dijkstra’s algorithm as finding the least distance between two cities where the weights are the distances between cities.